1. What is MODBUS?1. Basic Concept

 Example: [11][01][00][13][00][25][CRC Low][CRC High]

-<1> Device Address: Multiple devices can be connected on a 485 bus; the device address here indicates which device to communicate with.
-In this example, it communicates with device number 17 (decimal 17 is hexadecimal 11).
+<1> Device Address: Multiple devices can be connected on a 485 bus, and this device address indicates which device to communicate with.
+In this example, it is communicating with device number 17 (decimal 17 is hexadecimal 11).

 <2> Command Number 01: The command number for reading digital quantities is fixed at 01.

 <3> Starting Address High 8 Bits, Low 8 Bits: Indicates the starting address of the switch quantity to be read (starting address is 0).
-For example, the starting address in this example is 19.
+In this example, the starting address is 19.

-<5> CRC Check: Checked from the beginning to this point.
-The device response: [Device Address] [Command Number 01] [Returned Byte Count] [Data 1] [Data 2] … [Data n] [CRC Check High 8 Bits] [CRC Check Low 8 Bits]
+<5> CRC Check: It checks from the beginning up to this point.
+The device response: [Device Address] [Command Number 01] [Returned Number of Bytes] [Data 1] [Data 2] … [Data n] [High 8 Bits of CRC Check] [Low 8 Bits of CRC Check]

 Example: [11][01][05][CD][6B][B2][0E][1B] [CRC High] [CRC Low]